solomson/solomson.github.io/readme.md

 - Jekyll (blog functionality)
 - iframe fetching my CV (source code in separate repo)
 - Personal edits and content, which you can find by look at the git history

+Local dev:

+clone this repo
+cd to repo, and type `Jekyll serve`